Mango Dining Table - Warm Exotic Custom Wood

 Combinations and Styles

-Mango dining tables suit multiple interior styles:
+Mango dining tables fit multiple interior styles:

 - Industrial: natural or dark mango on a matte black steel frame.
 Warm wood + cool metal = the definition of industrial chic.